FidelisMomanyi/My-Portfolio/README.md

 # My Portfolio
 ### Hi, I am Fidelis Morike Momanyi
-### A student at the Moringa School
+### A student at Moringa School
 ## Description
-This project is about my portfolio and it contains a little bit more information about my-self, my hobbies and links that can direct you to my work.
+This project is about my portfolio and it contains information about my-self, my hobbies and links that can direct you to my work.
 ## Setup/Installation Requirements
 * Clone the repository from Github
 * Git clone